ecreagar/Prednet/README.md

 # Prednet

-## disclaimer:
-Many elemetnts of this repo are not my work.
-Most work in this repo is done by others who are credited in the README files of each individual folder.
+Most elemetnts of this repository are not my work.
+Work in this repository was mostly done by others who are credited in the README files of each individual folder.

 @ARTICLE{Geiger2013IJRR,